Paul Foster Case: Opposition to Enochian magic

 In the "Wheel of Life" magazine, in March 1937, Case described B.O.T.A.'s relationship to the Golden Dawn, and his beliefs about the Golden Dawn's use of Enochian material.

 Dr. Paul Clark, in his book on Case, mentions his own examination of the original Cipher manuscripts on which Mathers founded the first order Golden Dawn rituals.
 Clark found that the "Cipher manuscripts refer to a set of tablets from the 'Old Manuscripts,' but do not specify Dee or Kelly's work by name.
 Mather's [sic!] had been doing much research in the British Museum where the Dee manuscripts were housed.
 It was natural for him, perhaps mistakenly, to assume these were the ones referenced in the Cipher manuscripts.
 Unfortunately, this was not necessarily the case."

 Death

 Case died while vacationing in Mexico with his wife, Harriet.
+He died in the American-British-Cowdray Hospital in Mexico City, on March 1st at 23:00.
 His ashes lie in Forest Lawn Memorial Park in Glendale, California.